networkninja/docassemble-LegalServerLink/README.md

 The list under `interviews` allows you to have a unique list of Interviews linked to LegalServer that is separate and distinct from the Dispatch list you may be using elsewhere with Docassemble.
-If an interview is marked as `external` LegalServer will provide a read-only link instead of a clicable hyperlink.
+If an interview is marked as `external` LegalServer will provide a read-only link instead of a clickable hyperlink.
 This way the link can be copied for a client to complete on their own later.

 ### LS Interviews Docassemble Endpoint